Courageous Advocacy at St Matthew's

 ‘Love Your Neighbour As Yourself’ Mark 12: 29-31

-At St Matthew's we encourage and support our children to be "courageous advocates".
+'Courageous advocacy’, which we instil in our children, enables our school community to develop a greater awareness of the challenges others face in life and how they, as individuals, can support causes and make a difference in our school community, local community and further afield.
+At Stretton St Matthew's we encourage and support our children to be "courageous advocates".
 This means they champion causes which are special and meaningful to them.
 These may be global issues or matters far more personal and closer to home.
-We believe this develops resilience, teamwork, courage and independence and an understanding of the wider world and how they can help make it a better place, enabling our children to flourish.
+We believe this develops resilience, teamwork, courage and independence and an understanding of the wider world and how they can help make it a better place.

 Black History Celebration